ifly6/ifly-images/nationstates/gensec/2024-09-03 challenge hypothetical.md

 A test – also formula – is a decision rule which, given a certain set of facts, compels a conclusion one way or the other on legality.
 If there are existing relevant tests, _cite them_ and apply them.
 If you believe the existing test is inapt, propose an alternative, justify this alternative, and apply it.

 Tests are more specific than the rule burden.
-Eg the test for "omission claims" within the veracity (= honest mistake) rule.
-Do not just repeat the rule burden.
+Eg the tests for "omission claims" ([2022] GAS 2 ¶¶ 3–4) and tripartite action claims (action, inaction, and negative action; eg require, do nothing, and prohibit; see [2024] GAS 5 ¶ 4) – these are specific applications of the veracity rule.
+A test _is not_ just a repetition of the rule burden itself.

 Submissions will be evaluated on the following dimensions:
 * final decision correctness (illegal or legal);